jsmorph/sheens/README.md

 IoT-oriented home automations; however, Sheens has been useful in many other settings.

-For the Go implementation, the core package is fewer than 2,000 lines of source code.
-The Javascript implementation core is fewer than 800 lines of code.
+For the Go implementation, the core packages contain fewer than 2,600 lines of source code.
+The Javascript [implementation](js) is fewer than 1000 lines of code.

 Sheens is easy to integrate via HTTP, WebSockets, MQTT, plain TCP, Go or C applications, or via other glue.
 We have integrated Sheens with